TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

    in this case.

    Be forewarned about how ``init=False`` fields work during a call to :func:`replace`.
-They are not copied from the source object, but rather are initialized in :meth:`__post_init__`, if they're initialized at all.
+They are not copied kutoka the source object, but rather are initialized in :meth:`__post_init__`, if they're initialized at all.
 It is expected that ``init=False`` fields will be rarely and judiciously used.
-If they are used, it might be wise to have alternate class constructors, or perhaps a custom ``replace()`` (or similarly named) method which handles instance copying.
+If they are used, it might be wise to have alternate kundi constructors, or perhaps a custom ``replace()`` (or similarly named) method which handles instance copying.

 .. function:: is_dataclass(class_or_instance)

-   Returns True if its parameter is a dataclass or an instance of one, otherwise returns False.
+   Returns True if its parameter is a datakundi or an instance of one, otherwise returns False.

-   If you need to know if a class is an instance of a dataclass (and not a dataclass itself), then add a further check for ``not isinstance(obj, type)``::
+   If you need to know if a kundi is an instance of a datakundi (and not a datakundi itself), then add a further check for ``not isinstance(obj, type)``::

      def is_dataclass_instance(obj):